These are the most common questions Elf Stacy receives about Legendary Letters.

 This Category has no FAQ yet

-Most of our items are shipped in bubble mailers with US Post first class mail.
-That is why we can offer such low cost shipping.
-When we mark your item shipped you should receive an email from stamps.com with your tracking number.
+Most of our items are shipped in bubble or photo mailers with US Post first class mail, which is why we can offer such low cost shipping.
+When we print your shipping label, you should receive an email from stamps.com with your tracking number.

 Note that we can not be held responsible for loss or damage during shipping.
-If you would like to purchase insurance, please email us when placing an order.
+If you would like to purchase insurance, please do so in the "shipping services" section of the store.
 Unfortunately, delivery people often mistreat mail and we have no control of that.
 If you opt to not purchase insurance, we will replace lost or damaged items at a discounted rate of 50% off the original price.

 We ship USPS first class mail for the lowest rates possible.
 The shopping cart will calculate shipping in the checkout process before payment is made.
 You may also add Priority or Express mail in the "Shipping Services" section of the web store.

 Almost!
 We do take a vacation once in awhile and when we do we'll post it in the sidebar on the right side of every page of our site.
 The most notable time that we are closed is during the holidays.
 Since Elf Stacy must travel to the North Pole to help out Santa Claus, we only accept orders up until December 3rd each year.
 Please place your holiday orders as soon as possible (October and November are the best months to do so).
-No orders are accepted after December 4th until we re-open in the new year.
+No orders are accepted from December 4th until we re-open in the new year.